simiyu17/datascience/scripting & automation/createsheetfromfilter/README.md

 # Filter Excel files
-Developed in python -v : 3.7.4 environment
+Developed in python -v : 3.7.4 environment.
+So make sure to install python and pandas library

 Open terminal/windows cmd and run 'py excel_filter.py' and follow the prompts carefully